AmberWein/AnomalyDetectionServer1/README.md

 * "npm install --save multer"
 3. Save the project's files on your computer.
 That's all, now we are ready to start!
+Notice: if you wish to run Naftali.py, please pip install requests and change the path at the file to where you have saved the files in your computer.

 ## Manual:
 1. Download the repository.